KyleChenZ/ROS-Arduino-Ultrasonic_Sensor/README.md

 # ROS-Arduino-Ultrasonic_Sensor
 An Arduino application that receives data from ultrasonic sensor and send data to ROS node.
 Then the ROS node can send robot state to its client.

-The client side is Windows -> RobotStudio -> ABB robotic arm
+The client side is Windows (because RobotStudio only support Windows) -> RobotStudio -> ABB robotic arm
 - When an object is close to the ultrasonic sensor, the movement of the robotic arm will be slowed down.
 - When an object is away from the ultrasonic sensor, the movement of the robotic arm will be back to normal speed.